newrelic/terraform-provider-newrelic/website/docs/r/synthetics_cert_check_monitor.html.markdown

 ## Argument Reference

-The following are the common arguments supported for `CERTIFICATE CHECK` monitor:
+The following are the arguments supported by this resource.

 * `account_id` - (Optional) The account in which the Synthetics monitor will be created.
 * `name` - (Required) The name for the monitor.